haddocking/pdb-tools/CONTRIBUTING.md

 for people processing very large files.
 * Following the previous item, make use of generators (`yield`) to output the results of your tool.

+## Merging Pull Requests
+If you are tasked with merging a pull request yourself, you should know that there is an automated job running every time a push is made to the master branch.
+This job will trigger a version bump and automatically publish the new package to PyPi.
+By default, only the patch (x.x.Y) number is incremented.
+If you want to trigger a minor version (x.Y.x) update, start your commit with `[FEATURE]`.
+Note that since we use merge commits, this means you have to edit the title of the merge commit.
+It is your responsibility to handle this as a package maintainer!
+Finally, if your last commit message starts with `[SKIP]`, the automated job does not run, so use this flag if your commits are for documentation, README, etc.